morshed33/Express-v5/readme.md

 ### Express v5 - Typescript

-This is a simple Express version 5 application with Typescript with Error Handling.
+This is a simple Express version 5 application with Typescript and Error Handling.

 ### Getting Started